mhadimedia/mhadimedia.github.io/content/posts/the-drafts/index.md

 The following are a collection of drafts.

 ## Ideas
-- [ ]  while bombs are falling over refugee camps, we're here celebrating and making fun of death
 - [ ]  the anti-ai revolution
 - [ ]  you don’t need social media - story of snapchat
 - [ ]  overdeliver on projects to continue working
 - [ ]  AI vs creativity - the backlash thats coming especially for AI art
 - [ ]  the story of the water jug from "the creative act" book
-- [ ]  your story is important, what about their story? antagonist of a story also has their own story
 - [ ]  The best editing is silent, same with best shots, best music, photography, etc
 - [ ]  advice that sticks with you
 - [ ]  first win of the day
 - [ ]  staying aware
 - [ ]  convenience can be laziness (and so can not making things more convenient)
-- [ ]  outsourcing personality for AI
 - [ ]  chatgpt being the new google
 - [ ]  AI killing creativity, worst thing to use AI for is a blog
+    -  outsourcing personality for AI
 - [ ]  balance being the one word across everything
 - [ ]  why everything comes down to storytelling + how it's the biggest hack
 - [ ]  niche down
-- [ ]  painkillers vs vitamins vs candies: projects
 - [ ]  creating vs building
 - [ ]  everyone tells you what works and what doesnt but the only way to figure out is to make mistakes yourself
 - [ ]  storytelling is retention